code-energy/teamspector/README.md

 During pre-processing, movies' number of votes (`numVotes`) is converted into a logarithm `log_votes`, as it has an exponential distribution.

-Movie's average ratings are normalized using a Bayesian estimate into `nrating`, as there are wild differences in the sample sizes taken into account to produce the average.
+The average ratings of movies are normalized into `nrating` using a Bayesian estimate, as there are wild differences in the sample sizes taken into account to produce the average.
 We suppose the Bayesian estimate can be trusted only for movies that received five thousands of votes or more, hence `nrating` is only defined for movies with `numVotes` ≥ 5000.